SanskarModi22/WeatherApp/README.md

 Authentication within Nova Weather App is handled through Google Sign-In, using Firebase.
 The project includes the following components to manage authentication states:

-- **Authentication Provider:** Responsible for authentication methods and user information.
+- **Authentication Provider:**(auth_provider) Responsible for authentication methods and user information.

-- **Authentication State Provider:** Manages states such as loading, errors, the login page, and the home page.
+- **Authentication State Provider:**(stream auth changes) Manages states such as loading, errors, the login page, and the home page.
 This provider tracks the user's authentication status.

-- **AuthChecker:** Orchestrates these authentication-related components, ensuring a smooth user experience by handling login and navigation between the login page and home page based on the user's authentication status.
+- **AuthChecker:**(auth_checker) Manages these authentication-related components, ensuring a smooth user experience by handling login and navigation between the login page and home page based on the user's authentication status.

 ## Folder Structure